kuscholar/ARMusicRoom/README.md

 ## DEVICE AND REQUIREMENT

-The app runs on iOS devices, it has only been tested on iPhone 11 Pro Max with iOS version 15.4.
-Other iPhones with an iOS version 11.0 or higher should be fine.
+- The app runs on iOS devices and Android devices, it has been tested on iPhone 11 Pro Max with iOS version 15.4.
+Other iPhones with an iOS version 11.0 or higher should work as well.

-But please expect to have layout issues with different screen sizes.
+- To run the app on an Android device, simply download the ARMusicRoom1.2.apk file and install it on the device and run.

 ## INSTALLATION